oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

-# Creating an App from a Spreadsheet
+# Create an App from a Spreadsheet

 In this lab, you will learn how to create an APEX application using data imported from a spreadsheet.